fabienmp/unit-4-game/README.md

 # Star Wars Game

-This browser RPG game is themed around the Star Wars and its characters.
+This browser RPG game is themed around the Star Wars series and its characters.

 ## Getting Started